The fat around the heart increases the risk of heart failure - the practice of healing

 I looked closely

-“ For nearly two decades, we knew that extreme weight gain, based on simple measurements of height and weight, can double the risk of developing heart failure, but we have now taken a step forward by using imaging to show excess fat in the pericardium, possibly because of its location near Cardiomyopathy increases the risk of developing this deadly disease – heart failure, “according to the chief cardiologist, Satish Kanshaya.
+“ For nearly two decades, we knew that extreme weight gain, based on simple measurements of height and weight, can double the risk of developing heart failure, but we have now taken another step forward by using imaging tests to show excess fat in the pericardium, possibly due to its location.
+Close to the heart muscle increases the risk of developing this deadly disease – heart failure, “according to the chief cardiologist, Professor Satish Kanshaya.

 “This work gives us an important tool for categorizing patients into higher and lower risks of heart failure, which could lead to early intervention and prevention of heart failure in order to ultimately save lives,” stresses the doctor.